Jose Trevino Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.5 K/9, which ranks 21st in the league.
+- The 8.4 strikeouts per nine innings compiled by the Guardians pitching staff ranks 19th in the league.

-- The Guardians have a 3.75 team ERA that ranks eighth across all MLB pitching staffs.
+- The Guardians' 4.33 team ERA ranks 13th across all MLB pitching staffs.

-- The Guardians surrender the eighth-fewest home runs in baseball (nine total, 0.8 per game).
+- Guardians pitchers combine to surrender the ninth-fewest home runs in baseball (10 total, 0.8 per game).

-- Gaddis (0-0) gets the starting nod for the Guardians, his third this season.
+- Battenfield makes his first start of the season for the Guardians.

-- In his last appearance on Wednesday, the righty tossed six scoreless innings against the Oakland Athletics while surrendering one hit.
+- The righty will make his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.